Patient Education

 • Being upset with the new baby, their other children, or their partner

-Usually, these symptoms are short-lived, and usually come and go during the first few days to a week after childbirth.
+Usually, these symptoms are short-lived and typically come and go during the first few days to a week after childbirth.
 They usually do not merit treatment, as they go away by themselves.

-If you are experiencing upset emotions after the birth of your new baby, there are several things that you can do to help to take care of yourself.
+If you are experiencing sad emotions after the birth of your new baby, there are several things you can do to help take care of yourself.
 These include:

-• Asking for help from family or friends to help watch the baby, or any other children you may have
+• Asking for help from family or friends to watch the baby or any other children you may have

 • Getting plenty of rest, especially napping when the baby naps

-• Taking special care to continue being social with others, exercising, and taking care of yourself hygiene-wise (showering, getting dressed cleanly)
+• Taking special care to continue being social with others, exercising, and showering

 • Talking to your family and friends about your feelings